Newborn Hearing Screening

 Other Resources

 American Academy of Pediatrics.
-(2017).
-Early Hearing Detection and Intervention (EHDI).
-Retrieved from https://www.aap.org/en-us/advocacy-and-policy/aap-health-initiatives/PEHDIC/pages/early-hearing-detection-and-intervention.aspx
+(2021).
+Early hearing detection and intervention. https://www.aap.org/en-us/advocacy-and-policy/aap-health-initiatives/PEHDIC/pages/early-hearing-detection-and-intervention.aspx

 Health Insurance Portability and Accountability Act of 1996, Pub.
 L. No. 104-191, 110 Stat.
 1938 (1996).

 Health Resources and Services Administration.
 (2009).
 Enhancing communication: Improving care for infants with hearing loss.
-Washington, DC: U.S. Department of Health and Human Services.
+U.S. Department of Health and Human Services.

-National Center for Hearing Assessment and Management (NCHAM).
-(2008, May).
-The impact of privacy regulations: How EHDI, Part C, & health providers can ensure that children & families get needed services.
-Retrieved from https://www.infanthearing.org/coordinator_orientation/section13/45_privacy_regs.pdf [PDF]
+National Center for Hearing Assessment and Management.
+(2008).
+The impact of privacy regulations: How EHDI, Part C, & health providers can ensure that children & families get needed services [White paper]. https://www.infanthearing.org/privacy/docs/PrivacyWhitePaper.pdf [PDF]

-Siegel, J. D., Rhinehart, E., Jackson, M., Chiarello, L., & Healthcare Infection Control Practices Advisory Committee.
+Siegel, J. D., Rhinehart, E., Jackson, M., Chiarello, L., & the Healthcare Infection Control Practices Advisory Committee.
 (2007).
-Guideline for isolation precautions: Preventing transmission of infectious agents in healthcare settings.
-Retrieved from https://www.cdc.gov/hicpac/pdf/isolation/Isolation2007.pdf
+2007 guideline for isolation precautions: Preventing transmission of infectious agents in healthcare settings. https://www.cdc.gov/hicpac/pdf/isolation/Isolation2007.pdf [PDF]

 Content for ASHA’s Practice Portal is developed through a comprehensive process that includes multiple rounds of subject matter expert input and review.
 ASHA extends its gratitude to the following subject matter experts who were involved in the development of the Newborn Hearing Screening page: